 The Greater London Council no longer existed – it had been closed down by the Conservative government the previous year – but the memory, Hewitt believed, lingered on.

 Ken Livingstone, however, whose leadership of the GLC had provoked the closure, was quick to deny that this was the case.
-In the previous general election, in 1983, the swing to the Tories had been less pronounced in London than the national average.
+In the previous general election, in 1983, he argued, the swing to the Tories had been less pronounced in London than the national average.

-But no one else was looking back to 1983, when there was an election due in the next few months.
+But no one else was looking back to 1983, when there was a general election due in the next few months.
 Even more urgently, the Hewitt letter came the day after the Greenwich by-election, when Rosie Barnes, the SDP candidate, took the formerly Labour seat.
 Her opponent, Deidre Wood, was portrayed as an extremist largely because she had once been a GLC councillor.
 (Among the other defeated candidates was comedy legend Malcolm Hardee, whose Rainbow Dream Ticket, Beer, Fags & Skittles Party got just 124 votes.)
-There was a genuine fear that the image of Livingstone might drive away voters in the forthcoming election.
+There was a very real fear that the image of Livingstone might drive away voters in the forthcoming election.

 In fact, the concern about ‘the GLC area’ proved to be misplaced.
 Livingstone was genuinely popular by now in London, maybe not among ‘the pensioners’ but certainly with a younger electorate.